-Note: This video is temporarily unavailable.
+Note: This video is currently unavailable.
 In the meantime, we hope the descriptions of the video scenes below are helpful.

 Your actions could cause seniors with dementia to resist help